Skip to content

 export API_URL="https://api.staging.example.com"

-# ~/.workspacerc can override it
+# ~/.workspacerc overrides it

 export API_URL="https://api.local.example.com"